 Med School Tutors' ABIM Certification Exam tutors are super-achievers who have excelled in internal medicine residency clinical rotations, In-Training Exams, and certification exams.
 They are experts in identifying an arsenal of effective resources, developing an efficient study schedule, and getting measurable results.

-Whether you’re prepping for the ITE or looking for help balancing rotations and certification exam preparation, please reach out for your free phone consultation to find a tutor who will be the perfect fit for you.
+Whether you’re prepping for the ITE or looking for help balancing rotations and board exam preparation, please reach out for your free phone consultation to find a tutor who will be the perfect fit for you.